MichalCzudziak/TicTacToe/README.md

 4. Try to get three in a row horizontally, vertically, or diagonally to win.
 5. Click the "Restart" button to start a new game.

+## Play Online

+You can play the game online by visiting [Tic Tac Toe AI](https://michalczudziak.github.io/TicTacToe/).

 ## Technologies Used

 - HTML